-The Freedom of Thought Report by Humanists International is a unique annual report and online resource, looking at the rights and treatment of the non-religious in every country in the world.
+The Freedom of Thought Report by Humanists International is a unique annual report and online resource which looks at the rights and treatment of humanists, and the non-religious generally, in every country in the world.

 Specifically, this report looks at how non-religious individuals—whether they call themselves atheists, agnostics, humanists, freethinkers, or are otherwise just simply not religious—are treated because of their lack of religion or absence of belief in a god.
-We focus on discrimination by state authorities; that is systemic, legal or official forms of discrimination and restrictions on freedom of thought, belief and expression, though we do also try to include some consideration of extra-legal persecution or persecution by non-state actors, social discrimination, and personal experience where possible.
+We focus on discrimination by state authorities; that is systemic, legal or official forms of discrimination and restrictions on freedom of thought, belief and expression.
+We also try to include some consideration of extra-legal persecution or persecution by non-state actors, social discrimination, and personal experience where possible.

 In setting the parameters of this survey we focus on the global human rights agreements that most affect the non-religious: the right to freedom of thought, conscience, religion or belief; the right to freedom of expression; and, to some extent, the rights to freedom of assembly and association.
 We consider national laws that compromise or violate these rights, or which otherwise enshrine discrimination against the non-religious.
-Of course, laws and practices affecting the non-religious often impact on religious groups, usually religious minorities in a national context, so we also consider corresponding impact from discriminatory laws on other groups.
-And sometimes we also consider wider social and ethical issues indicative of the marginalization of humanist values.
+Of course, laws and practices affecting the non-religious often also impact on religious groups – usually religious minorities in a national context – so we also consider the corresponding impact from discriminatory laws on other groups.
+Sometimes we also consider wider social and ethical issues indicative of the marginalization of humanist values.

 Our findings show that the overwhelming majority of countries fail to respect the rights of humanists, atheists and the non-religious.
-For example, there are laws that deny atheists’ right to identify, revoke their right to citizenship, restrict their right to marry, obstruct their access to or experience of public education, prohibit them from holding public office, prevent them from working for the state, or criminalize the expression of their views on and criticism of religion.
+For example, there are laws that deny atheists’ their right to identify; revoke their right to citizenship; restrict their right to marry; obstruct their access to or experience of public education; prohibit them from holding public office; prevent them from working for the state; or criminalize the expression of their views on and criticism of religion.
 In the worst cases, the state or non-state actors may execute the non-religious for leaving the religion of their parents, may deny the rights of atheists to exist, or may seek total control over their beliefs and actions.

 The right to freedom of thought, conscience, religion or belief protects the individual conscience of every human being.
 This right was first stated by the global community in 1948 in Article 18 of the Universal Declaration of Human Rights.
 It states: